eQnz/PlanAsli/README.md

 # Welcome to PlanAsli's GitHub 🚀

 Hi there!
-I'm **PlanAsli**, a Python developer with a knack for creating efficient tools and solutions that make life easier.
+I'm **eQnz**, a Python developer with a knack for creating efficient tools and solutions that make life easier.
 Here, I share my journey, projects, and experiments in the world of programming.

 ---